 Because you know so much about your products and services, it’s easy for you to go into great detail providing data, examples and case studies, all of which can easily result in a 10 minute video.
 Resist the urge to do this as many users will look at the length of the video and not even start it, let alone watch it all the way through.
 A more effective strategy would be to break up the content into several 1-2 min videos so the user can choose which information is most relevant to them.
 If they are pleased with the first video, they will be more than likely to watch additional content from you.

 If you were told you could make a 30 minute pitch to an audience, what would you say?
 What if they told you have 15 minutes or just 60 seconds?
-As your time was restricted, you’d be more disciplined and likely to get to the heart of the topic while trimming any information that was not absolutely vital.
+As your time is restricted, you would be more disciplined and likely to get to the heart of the topic while trimming any information that was not absolutely vital.
 Just like in the above scenario, you want to approach your video with discipline, focusing on the key areas that will inform and engage your audience.
-By applying this technique, your videos will be shorter, have greater viewership and have a better chance of grabbing your viewers’ attention.
+By applying this technique, your videos will be shorter, have greater viewership, and have a better chance of grabbing your viewers’ attention.

 Resist the urge to make a long video when shorter, more focused videos have already proven to be more effective.
 Please bear in mind that various online and offline stimuli cause the attention span of prospective viewers to be shorter.
 Having brief 1-2 min videos that keep you disciplined by focusing on the most pertinent information is one of the most important and effective ways to make a successful online video.